md5sha256/PluginDataPurger/README.md

 <br>
 To compile, simply run <code>mvnw</code> in the command line (<code>./mvnw</code> on unix based systems).
 <br>
-Alternatively, you may opt to compile by double-cliking the <code>mvnw.cmd</code>.
+Alternatively, you may opt to compile by double-clicking the <code>mvnw.cmd</code>.
 <br>
 <br>
 The build goals are by default set to <code>clean package</code>.